vladionescu/pam_ssh_agent_auth/README.md

 ```

 Add the following line to /etc/sudoers (use visudo) after the rest of the ```Defaults env_keep``` lines.

+Alternatively you can create a file with just the following line and place that file in /etc/sudoers.d/, this is a better solution for config managed infrastructures.

 ```
 Defaults    env_keep += "SSH_AUTH_SOCK"